alexisraelmtz/comma_ai/README.md

-Welcome to the comma.ai Calibration Challenge!
+Welcome to the comma.ai Calibration Challenge!!!
 ======

 Your goal is to predict the direction of travel (in camera frame) from provided dashcam video.